jadewowgreen/jadewowgreen/README.md

 ✨ Duck farming tips (serious inquiries only)

-📍 Indianapolis, IN • 🎓 Graduating May 2027
+📍 Indianapolis, IN • 🎓 Graduating Spring 2027

 ---